NWT_tour_Sep2015_trough.jpg

 Home > Research > Guidelines for Researchers

-We host facilities and field research infrastructure to support ongoing and new research.
-Research infrastructure is managed by our staff to generate data that is quality controlled and freely available.
-A detailed map of existing research locations on Niwot Ridge can be found here.
+The Niwot Ridge LTER hosts facilities and field research infrastructure to support ongoing and new research.
+Research infrastructure is managed by our staff to support the collection of data that is quality controlled and freely available.
+To learn more about where our work takes place, view this interactive map of research plots.

 Permits

 All major manipulative experiments will be discussed with the NWT scientific community, with the intent of both increasing collaboration and maximizing field site utilization.
-Click here to apply for a research permit.
+Apply for a research permit.

-Annual orientation attendance is required to make sure that everyone coming to Niwot Ridge as part of LTER.
+Annual field orientation attendance is required for everyone conducting research on Niwot Ridge as part of LTER.
 This orientation provides information on safety, our code of conduct, transportation, and data policies.
-Find the full safety orientation document here.
-Find the NWT code of conduct and information on reporting here.
+Prior to visiting the Niwot Ridge LTER, we encourage everyone to review the NWT safety orientation document and the NWT code of conduct.

 Logistics